 As you know, I am a big traveler.
 I am usually away from home four to six months a year, and even though my travels lately have been more around visiting friends and family, I have still managed to fit in a few new destinations.

-Since this is a money blog, let’s talk about how you can make your trip both enjoyable and stay within budget.
+Since this is a money blog, let’s talk about how you can make your trip both enjoyable and stay within budget without maxing out your credit card.
 First, let’s determine said budget.
 How much can you afford to spend, all in?
 Remember that there are a lot of hidden costs to traveling, such as getting a passport or a new visa, pet-sitting for your furry friends, parking at the airport, and so on.

 The last thing you want is having to charge your card and pay interest on a trip long passed.